 It embraced many arts disciplines and was seen from St. Petersburg to London and from Virginia to Versailles.

-The renowned Frick Collection of New York through to February 19, 2017, is presenting an exhibition of works by Pierre Gouthière: Virtuoso Gilder at the French Court.
+The renowned The Frick Collection of New York from November 16 2017 through to February 19, 2018, is presenting an exhibition of works by Pierre Gouthière: Virtuoso Gilder at the French Court.

 An eighteenth century master chaser-gilder who created opulent objets d’art, aligned with the neoclassical movement, Pierre Gouthière 1732–1813) became one of the age of enlightenment’s most skilled and admired master craftsmen.